Ezzmo/Petclinic/README.md

 ![Planning](https://github.com/Ezzmo/Petclinic/blob/master/Documentation/Scrum%20Sprints.PNG)

-Throughout the course of the project we also had daily standups where we would inform eachother what we had done, review what was left to do and make a suitable plan of action for that day, filling in the tasks we had discussed under each sprint as well as assigining the task to invdividuals.
+Throughout the course of the project we also had daily standups where we would inform eachother what we had been done, review what was left to do and make a suitable plan of action for that day, filling in the tasks we had discussed under each sprint as well as assigining the task to invdividuals.

 ![Planning](https://github.com/Ezzmo/Petclinic/blob/master/Documentation/Trello-Like-Planning.PNG)